freenas/freenas-docs/userguide/storage.rst

     :guilabel:`REPLACE DISK` button.
 After clicking the
     :guilabel:`REPLACE DISK` button, the pool begins resilvering.

+.. _Replacing an Encrypted Disk:

+    Encrypted pools require entering the
+    :ref:`encryption key <Encryption and Recovery Keys>` passphrase when choosing a replacement disk.

+    Wait for the pool resilver to complete, then rekey the pool, back up the encryption key, set a new passphrase, and download a new recovery key file using the :ref:`Encryption Operation`.

+ until resilvering is complete before
+    :ref:`restoring the encryption keys to the pool <Managing Encrypted Pools>`.
+    **Restore the encryption keys before the next reboot or access to the pool will be permanently lost**.

 #.
 After the drive replacement process is complete, re-add the
    replaced disk in the :ref:`S.M.A.R.T.
 Tests` screen.